Wiel1/EKS-cluster/README.md

 # Creating the EKS cluster with the Terraform code.

-You will be creating the EKS cluster with a user profile (default) that should have adequate permissions to create the cluster.
+I will be creating the EKS cluster with a user profile (default) that should have adequate permissions to create the cluster.
 As part of the cluster creation the Terraform code also create an IAM user called <b>user1</b>.
 This user is the user under which you will be administering the cluster with the kubectl tool.

-So, first check that your AWSCLI is configured with the default profile that has the permissions to create the cluster. (~/.aws/credentials)
+To do So, first check that your AWSCLI is configured with the default profile that has the permissions to create the cluster. (~/.aws/credentials)

 ```